Leyner-Andres-Bejarano-Palacios/spark_interview_preparation/README.md

 ### Theorical Question 4

-do you understand the difference between spark operation actions and spark operation transformation ?
+Do you understand the difference between spark operation actions and spark operation transformation ?

 <details><summary><b>Answer</b></summary>
 Transformations, as the name suggests, transform a Spark DataFrame